-Depending on how these colours appear in our dreams, they can have different meanings.
+Depending on how these colours appear in your dreams, they can have different meanings.
 You can start by looking for puns, jokes or common phrases.
 Seeing blue coloured blood might mean literally “blue blooded” and be a reference to nobility, your own noble qualities, a sense of birthright etc. Pink elephants may refer to being drunk, or as a symbol to be “intoxicated,” maybe with your sense of infatuation with a new love, or a love of life.
-Something appearing the wrong colour may be an indication that something you are considering is unlikely or improbable; or even the exact opposite, that something you thought was impossible may be actually happening or about to happen.
+Something appearing the wrong colour may be an indication that something you are considering is unlikely or improbable; or alternatively, that something you thought was impossible may be actually happening or about to happen.
 For example “that will only happen when the grass turns blue and the sky turns green.”
 Other common colour associated phrases include:

 - The “green eyed monster” for jealousy, or being “green with envy”

 - The “blue eyed child” as a symbol of a favourite, or one who has received blessings

 - The “scarlet lady” (may have scarlet, skin, hair or clothes) who represents wickedness, an affair or sexual freedom depending on your point of view

 - “White as a sheet” to indicate fear or shock